SonsOfSaturn/sonsofsaturn.github.io/_pages/about.md

       url: "https://instagram.com/interstitial_explorer"
 author_profile: true
 date: 2023-06-01T03:19:20+00:00

+feature_row1:
+  - image_path: /assets/images/casefile_cropped.jpg
+    alt: "placeholder image 2"
+    excerpt: 'Julia's character is portrayed by anonymous artist: exploring.her -- known for self-portraiture amidst urban decay, 'Her' work continues to challenge norms around nudity in a world focused on perception of the hidden.
+Check out more of her work here.'
 ---

 Sons of Saturn is primarily solo-developed by Charles Lawson.
 Charles collected and edited nearly all of the image assets used and was responsible for programming the game and writing the script.